Data-driven time-dependent bases for turbulent airfoil wake-extreme gust interactions: Results

 \section{Results}

-Let us apply the present data-driven framework of time-varying modal analysis to extreme-vortex gust–airfoil interactions at a chord-based Reynolds number of $Re= u_\infty c/\nu = 5000$ \cite{fukami2025extreme}.
+Let us apply the discussed modal analysis to extreme-vortex gust–airfoil interactions at a chord-based Reynolds number of $Re= u_\infty c/\nu = 5000$ \cite{fukami2025extreme}.
 Here, $c$ is the chord length and $\nu$ is the kinematic viscosity.
 The datasets are produced with large-eddy simulations of a NACA0012 airfoil at an angle of attack \(\alpha=14^\circ\), yielding a turbulent separated wake.
 The domain for the present data-driven analysis is defined in \((x,y,z) \in [-1.5,4.5]\times[-1.5,1.5]\times[0,1]\), with the leading edge at the origin.
 The grid size is \((N,M,K)=(300,150,50)\) and the time step is \(\Delta t=0.005\).
 This study considers the convective time range of \(t \in [-2,\,3.5]\) covering the primary interaction process, with \(t=0\) marking the vortex–airfoil encounter.

 To capture three-dimensional interaction dynamics, we use a spanwise width of \(1c\) with periodic boundaries in \(z\)~\cite{rolandi2024invitation,rolandi2025biglobal}.
-An extremely strong disturbance is imposed with a Taylor-vortex gust at \(x_0/c=-2\)~\cite{taylor1918dissipation}.
-The gust ratio \(G \equiv u_{\theta,\max}/u_\infty\), the peak rotational speed normalized by the free stream, sets the strength of the vortex disturbance.
-We examine four cases $(G,D)\in\{(2,0.5),\,(-2,0.5),\,(2,1.5),\,(4,0.5)\}$, a range typically avoided in flight due to severe unsteadiness~\cite{fukami2023grasping}.
-This selection enables a comprehensive analysis by considering \( (G,D) = (2,0.5) \) as the baseline and study the effects of a negative gust \( (G,D) = (-2,0.5) \), a larger gust \( (G,D) = (2,1.5) \), and a more intense gust \( (G,D) = (4,0.5) \).
-In all cases, the vertical offset is \( Y \equiv y_0/c = 0.1 \).
+An extremely strong disturbance is imposed with a Taylor-vortex gust at \(x_0/c=-2\)~\cite{taylor1918dissipation} as,

+Where $r_v$ is the radial distance from the vortex center and $R$ is the vortex core radius, at which the vortex velocity $u_{\theta}$ reaches its maximum value ($u_{\theta,\max}$).
+In this paper, the disturbance strength and size are characterized by the gust ratio $G \equiv u_{\theta,\max}/u_\infty$ and $D \equiv 2R/c$, respectively, where $u_\infty$ is the free-stream velocity.
+Further details on numerical setups are referred to Fukami et al.~\cite{fukami2025extreme}.